orgua/iLib/README.md

-iLib
+I2C-Sensor-Lib (iLib)
 ====

-Library for sensors and some atmel-specific functions.
+Library for I2C sensors and some atmel-specific functions.
 The following sensors can be used with an uniform interface and come with arduino-examples:

 - Austria Microsystems TCS3772: light sensor - RGB and clear
 - Silicon Labs SI7021: humidity sensor